AMIDA DIGITREND LRD DRIVERS JUMP HOUR 1976

 The "Digitrend" by Amida is a one of a kind timepiece introduced at the Basel Fair in 1976 as a cheaper alternative to the popular driver's style LED watches such as GP Casquette or Bulova Computron Sideview.
 It was cheap because it was a manual wind mechanical device featuring a breakthrough LRD display concept.
 Light Reflective Display was a nice marketing slogan that was simply and smartly achieved by means of a plastic transparent prism.
 A standard jump hour movement was fitted with horizontal mirror-printed discs that were optically converted to a vertical display.
 How cool is that!

-The Amida was available in two colors - chromeplate with stainless bracelet and black gunmetal with plastic strap.
-The watch has become very collectible over the years but most people are not even aware that it was just a cheap disposable gadget for youngsters.
+The Digitrend was made in cheap chrome-plated base metal with stainless bracelet or black gunmetal finish with plastic strap.
+The watch has become very collectible over the years but most people are not aware that it was a cheap disposable gadget.
 It contains a plain 1-jewel 420 calibre by the Michael Berger Watch Company known from producing designer and promotional throw-away watches such as Endura.
-As mentioned in the magazine ad above it was available also with lever quality movements however all Digitrend models I have ever seen were fitted with the disposable pin-lever movement.
-The 1-jewel trick was a common approach in those days to allow advertizing a junk watch as "jewelled".
+As mentioned in the advert above lever quality movements were offered by the producer however all Digitrend models I have ever seen were fitted with a disposable pin-lever.
+The 1-jewel trick was a common approach in those days to allow advertizing of a junk watch as "jeweled".
 Fortunately enough MBWC made other classic jump hour watches that can be sourced for reliable 17-jewel movements.

 MBWC aka Endura Swiss Watch Company used different brands and made watches for private labels.
 Instead of servicing your broken 1-jewel Amida it will be easier and cheaper to search for such brands: Endura, Amida, Nelson, Ingersoll, Dynasty, Lord Lane, Gladius, Simba...
 High-grade lever movements should have 17j printed on the dials but in case of uncertainty you can always ask a seller to open the snap-back case and confirm movement quality.
 If you're a purist you can always try to have your 1-jewel cleaned and lubricated but it will never be as reliable as a fully jeweled piece.
 Lubricated ruby jewels in a watch are installed for mechanical reliability to reduce friction and wear on the pinions.
 17 jewels is a full amount that will provide reliable time keeping and more than that are used only for prestigeous reasons.